2exp3/cv/content/home/publications.md

 weight = 20  # Order that this section will appear.

 title = "Publications"
-subtitle = "List of publications is also available on my [Google Scholar](https://scholar.google.com/citations?user=4qVjEXMAAAAJ&hl=es)."
+subtitle = "List of peer-reviewed articles.
+Also available on my [Google Scholar](https://scholar.google.com/citations?user=4qVjEXMAAAAJ&hl=es)."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.